hacksparrow/remote.js/README.md

 Remote.js
 =========

 Remote.js is a library for developing remote controlled web apps.
-It is wireless and does not require additional hardware - it works via audible frequencies.
+It is wireless and does not require additional hardware - it works via audio frequencies.

 ## Quick demo